Selected Anticonvulsants; Barbiturates/Contraceptives Interactions

 What you should do about this interaction:

 If you are taking medicine for seizures, talk to your healthcare professional (e.g. doctor or pharmacist) as soon as possible about using a different form of birth control.
 Contact your doctor if you experience breakthrough bleeding, spotting, or pregnancy, or if you have any seizures.If you are taking a product containing phentermine and topiramate for weight loss, let your doctor know if your bleeding patterns change.
-It is important to keep taking your birth control AND use a barrier method of contraception while using your phentermine and topiramate.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+It is important to keep taking your birth control AND use a barrier method of contraception while using your phentermine and topiramate.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 - 1.Copeman H. Oral contraceptives.
 Med J Aust 1963 Dec 7;2:969.
 2.McArthur J. Oral contraceptives and epilepsy.
 Br Med J 1967 Jul 15;3:162.
 3.Kutt H, McDowell F. Management of epilepsy with diphenylhydantoin sodium.
 Dosage regulation for problem patients.
 JAMA 1968 Mar 11;203(11):969-72.